mbauhardt/antw/docu/jekyll-bootstrap/downloads/index.md

 </table>

 It is also recommended to enable the *antw junit formatter's*.
-Read the documentation how to enable the [antw junit deault formatter](/documentation/junit/#defaultformatter) and the [antw profiler formatter](/documentation/junit/#profilerformatter).
+Read the documentation how to enable the [antw junit standard formatter](/documentation/junit-formatter/junit-standard-formatter.html) and the [antw profiler formatter](/documentation/junit-formatter/junit-profiler-formatter.html).
 Here are the files you have to use.

 <table class="table">
 	<thead>